mighty-gerbils/gerbil/README.md

 $ ./build.sh
 ```

-this will execute a full bootstrap build in place, starging from the
+this will execute a full bootstrap build in place, starting from the
 pre-compiled Scheme sources in `$GERBIL_HOME/src/bootstrap`.

 # Using Gerbil